 With the sink still on the floor I highly recommend fastening the steel braided water supply lines to the faucet.
 I never use any other type of supply line and if your shutoff valves are in bad shape this is a good time to replace them, too.
-Read about some other tips on how to prevent costly water leaks by clicking this hyperlink.

 At this point you can pick up your sink and place it on your bathroom vanity cabinet.